How to Get Rid of Ants in Potted Plants | Six Easy-to-Follow Steps

 Several reasons can be identified as a source of an ant infestation around your potted plants.
 We already mentioned some insects that produce honeydew which ants use for food, but there are a couple of other causes as well:

-• Old potting mix – old potting soil can’t absorb water as well as a fresh mix.
+- Old potting mix can’t absorb water as well as a fresh mix.
 When this happens you will end up with dry soil full of cracks.
 These cracks are heaven for ants to inhabit.
 If you notice that the soil is not absorbing water then it is time to change it.
 Do it carefully as the roots are easily damaged.

-• Watering– excess water can be very attractive to ants during hot summer times.
+- Excess water can be very attractive to ants during hot summer times when they want to cool themselves off.

 Can Ants Kill Plants in Pots?